Conditions / Rheumatoid Arthritis

 Causes

-Rheumatoid arthritis can occur at any age, but it most commonly begins between the ages of 40 and 60.
+• Age: RA can develop at any age, but it most commonly occurs in adults between the ages of 40 and 60.

 Complications

-These firm bumps of tissue most commonly form around pressure points, such as the elbows.
+• Rheumatoid nodules: These firm bumps of tissue most commonly form around pressure points, such as elbows.
 However, these nodules can form anywhere in the body, including the lungs.